1899 famine in central Kenya

 The famine in central Kenya in 1899 is regarded as a devastating catastrophe in Kenyan history.
 It spread rapidly from 1898 in the central region of the country around Mount Kenya after several consecutive years of low rainfall.
 The prevalence of locusts, cattle diseases that decimated the livestock population and the growing demand for food from travelling caravans of British, Swahili and Arab traders also contributed to the food shortage.
 The famine was accompanied by a smallpox epidemic that resulted in the depopulation of entire regions.

 The number of victims is unknown, but estimates by the few European observers ranged between 50 and 90 per cent of the population.
 All people living in these regions were affected, albeit to varying degrees.

 The famine occurred concurrently with the establishment of British colonial rule, which led the inhabitants of central Kenya to not perceive it as a consequence of natural causes.
 Instead, they regarded it as a manifestation of a universal crisis that disrupted the balance between God and society, and which also manifested itself in colonial rule.

-The famine resulted in a social reorganization that facilitated the establishment of the British colonial power and European missionary societies in Kenya.
-This process contributed to the racialisation of the country and caused a collective trauma in the population that continues to have an impact today.